Household Cavalry: Officers

-NCO's and other ranks
+NCOs and other ranks

 The rank names and insignia of non-commissioned officers in the Household Cavalry are unique in the British Army:

 Recruits were required to have a very high moral character.
 Before the Second World War, recruits were required to be at least 5 feet 10 inches tall, but could not exceed 6 feet 1 inch.
 They initially enlisted for eight years with the colours and a further four years with the reserve.

 Army farriers

 There is a farrier on call twenty-four hours a day, at Hyde Park Barracks.

 Farriers traditionally combined veterinary knowledge with blacksmiths' skills.
 They were responsible for hoof trimming and fitting horseshoes to horses.
 They also dealt with the "humane dispatch of wounded and sick horses", accomplished with the large spike on the end of their axes.
 Then they used the sharp blade of the axe to chop off the deceased animal's hoof, which was marked with its regimental number.
 This assisted in keeping track of animals killed in action.

-Although the axes are not used any more, army farriers still carry these axes, with their characteristic blade and spike, at ceremonial events such as Trooping the Colour.
+Although the axes are not used any more, army farriers still carry these axes, with their characteristic highly polished blade and spike, at ceremonial events such as Trooping the Colour.

-In the Blues and Royals, the farriers dress like their comrades in regimental uniform.
-The distinctive uniform and equipment of the farriers of the Life Guards—blue tunic, black plume and axe—is a historic reminder of the old British Army of the days of James Wolfe.
+In The Blues and Royals, the farriers dress like their comrades in regimental uniform.
+The distinctive uniform and equipment of the farriers of The Life Guards—blue tunic, black plume and axe—is a historic reminder of the old British Army of the days of James Wolfe.
 Every cavalry regiment in the Army, other than the Royal Horse Guards (The Blues), originally wore scarlet for all ranks, except the farriers.
 Farriers were garbed invariably in sombre blue and bore axes, worn at the side, like the swords of their comrades.
 When on parade, the troopers drew swords, the Farriers drew axes and carried them at the "Advance".

 Following every parade is a duty horse-box, known as the Veterinary Aid Post, with a specialist emergency team in attendance.